jjmhalew/angular-jwt/README.md

 Import `provideJwtConfig` and add it to your imports list.
 Provide a `tokenGetter` function.
 You must also add any domains to the `allowedDomains`, that you want to make requests to by specifying an `allowedDomains` array.

-Be sure to import the `HttpClientModule` as well.
+Be sure to import the `provideHttpClient` as well.

 ```ts
 import { provideHttpClient, withInterceptorsFromDi } from "@angular/common/http";